softwaresaved/international-survey/README.md

 1. Translated questions should be added to the "questions_<country>_<year>.csv" under one or more of the columns "Trans lang 1", "Trans lang 2", "Trans lang 3" (contact us if you have more than three national languages).
 1. Translated welcome and end text should replace the English-language version in the appropriate files in the Text directory.
-1. Tranlsated lists of answers should replace the English-language versions in the csv files held in the listAnswers directory
+1. Tranlsated lists of answers should replace the English-language versions in the csv files held in the listAnswers directory.
+If multiple languages are to be contained in the file, please separate translated answers with semi-colons.

 ## Explanation of the columns in questions csv